 Solution: Outdoor impressions and experiences

 These days, online advertising is so oversaturated with content that it can be hard to grab someone's attention through a Facebook ad or a social media campaign alone.
-By incorporating DOOH screens to the mix, you're adding a compelling, brand-safe touchpoint along the marketing funnel.
+By incorporating DOOH or digital in-store screens to the mix, you're adding a compelling, brand-safe touchpoint along the marketing funnel.

-The next topic deals with something we can all recognize after this past year— rapid news updates and unexpected changes left and right.
+The next topic deals with something we can all recognize after the past few years— rapid news updates and unexpected changes left and right.

 The issue: Adjusting ad content while it's live